windmill-labs/windmilldocs/docs/openflow.md

 ```

 A Flow is just a sequence of modules, and an optional failure module that will
-be triggered to handle a failure at any point of the flow.
+be triggered to handle a failure at any point of the flow (think `try/catch` in
+terms of programming languages).

-Retry sets the retry policy for the flow, it is optional and is reset on every
+`Retry` sets the retry policy for the flow.
+It is optional and is reset on every
+successful run:

-success. `constant` retry just retry N times after a `seconds` delay.
+- `constant` retry N times after a `seconds` delay.
-`exponential` applies exponential backoff duration increase in between every
+- `exponential` applies exponential backoff duration increase in between every
 retry.
 If all the retries are exhausted, the failure module, if any, is called.

-Now let's see what is a module:

-## FlowModule and InputTransform
+## FlowModule

+An OpenFlow module is defined as follows:

 ```typescript
 type FlowModule = {